WilliamSchack/Spotify-Downloader/README.md

     - **Month** - Release month of the song
     - **Day** - Release day of the song
     - **Codec** - The codec of the downloaded song

+**Playlist File Type - Recommended M3U if using, None if not**
+- The type of playlist that will be outputted when the download is finished
+   - **None** - Doesn't output a playlist file
+   - **M3U, XSPF, PLS** The type of playlist file that will be outputted

+**Playlist File Name**
+- Specify the way the playlist file will be named.
+This must be an **ABSOLUTE FILE PATH** using <Download Path> will make it relative to the download path
+- "../" is also valid, it will go back a folder

+**Playlist File Name Tags**
+- These are the tags that can be used by the Playlist File Name setting
+   - **Save Location** - The save location set in the main screen
+   - **Playlist Name** - The name of the playlist being downloaded from (When using an album, uses album name)
+   - **Playlist Owner** - The owner of the playlist being downloaded from (When using an album, uses album artists)

 ### Downloading